Enhancement of particle creation in nonlinear resonant cavities: Introduction

 Recently, the DCE was also shown to suffer from the secularly growing loop corrections.
 In Refs.~\cite{Alexeev, Akopyan}, the secular growth was established at the two-loop level.
 In Ref.~\cite{Trunin:DCE}, this observation was extended to an arbitrary loop order, and the leading secularly growing corrections were resummed using a simplified quantum-mechanical Hamiltonian.
 Nevertheless, this approach was restricted to weak deviations from the stationarity, i.e., to such motions that produce only a small number of particles.
 At the same time, all experimental implementations of the DCE are based on resonant cavities, where the number and total energy of created particles rapidly grow with time~\cite{Dodonov:1993, Dodonov:1996, Lambrecht, Cole, Meplan, Li, Dalvit:1997, Dalvit:1998, Dodonov:1998, Schutzhold, Wu, Law, Crocce}.
 Furthermore, some of these implementations are essentially nonlinear~\cite{Lahteenmaki, Weissl, Krupko}.
 Hence, it is important to extend the results of~\cite{Alexeev, Akopyan, Trunin:DCE} to such nonlinear resonant cavities and check whether the interactions drastically affect the particle creation in the most feasible theoretical model of the DCE.

 In this paper, we show that loop corrections significantly enhance the particle production in nonlinear resonant cavities.
-We consider the simplest case of resonant motion, in which the frequency of oscillations equals twice the frequency of the fundamental mode.
-It is remarkable that for this motion, correlation functions and quantum averages are approximately ``two-loop exact'', i.e., determined by the first nontrivial loop correction.
+We consider a simple yet widespread case of resonant motion, in which the frequency of oscillations equals twice the frequency of the fundamental mode.
+It is remarkable that for this motion, correlation functions and quantum averages are approximately ``two-loop exact'', i.e., determined by the ``setting sun'' diagram with two classical vertices.
+This indicates that the late-time evolution of correlation functions and number of created particles in the resonant DCE is governed by the classical statistical approximation even if the initial quantum state is close to vacuum.